PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Whichever way you go, proper rigging makes the difference.
 For kayaks, start with:

-• Quality paddle (don't cheap out here)
+• Quality paddle (do not cheap out here)

 • Comfortable PFD